 How to get faulty washing machine exchanged

 Angry-customer-2 What are our consumer rights related to washing machines and white goods appliances that break down?
 Especially soon after purchase.
 Trying to get an appliance exchanged can be stressful and difficult.
-So before we jump in and angrily demand a replacement it’s best to try and look at the subject objectively.
+So before we jump in and angrily demand a replacement, it’s best to try to look at the subject objectively.

 I don’t want my washing machine repaired – I want it exchanged